Eugenio-Liso/video-classification-3d-cnn-pytorch/README.md

 To visualize the classification results directly on videos, use ```generate_result_video/generate_result_video.py```.

 Also, take a look at the various scripts in the `benchmark` folder on how to plot various prediction statistics.

+## Automatic Test set labeling

+In order to plot the prediction results, you have to create a file with the target labels for every video.
+Since this process could be time consuming if you have tons of them, use the script `automatic_test_set_labeling.py`